Kathleen M. Boozang

 Kathleen M. Boozang (born April 21, 1959) is the former dean and professor of law at Seton Hall University School of Law.
 Boozang joined Seton Hall in 1990 after practicing law for several years.
 In July 2015, she became the eighth dean of Seton Hall Law.
+She resigned in 2022.

-Biography
+Career

 She launched the Health Law & Policy Program (1993), which has been ranked in the top 10 of U.S. News & World Report.

 Works, honors and recognition

 Boozang was elected to the American Bar Foundation in 2008 and the American Law Institute in 2009.

 Boozang was honored by The New Jersey Law Journal, which gave her a Lifetime Achievement Award in 2016 and named her to its list of Top Women in the Law in 2018.